 Who Dares Works

-Who Dares Works partners have been working together for almost 2 years to develop a project that will not only make a difference for people today, but one that will create lasting change for people, communities and the workforce of the future.
+The Who Dares Works partners have worked together to develop a project that will not only make a difference for people today, but one that will create lasting change for people, communities and the workforce of the future.
 We have all signed up to the ‘Who Dares Works Charter’ with 4 key principles of:

 - Putting People in the Lead: helping people to help themselves through helping others and through active participation in the implementation, development, promotion and management of the project.